kbase/kb_sdk/doc/Module_builder.md

 The kb-mobu init function creates a new directory with the given module name (any whitespace is replaced with underscores) and populates it with the basic structure of a KBase module.
 Optionally, this can also be filled with an executable example module.
 The module name is expected to be a single

-_Options:_
+_Options:_<br/>
--v, --verbose    Show verbose output of which files and directories are being created.
+-v, --verbose    Show verbose output of which files and directories are being created.<br/>
--u, --username   Give a username (presumably a github username) that will slightly adjust some files in the module.
+-u, --username   Give a username (presumably a github username) that will slightly adjust some files in the module.<br/>
--e, --example    Populate your repo with an example module in the language set by -l -l, --language   Choose a programming language to base your repo on.
+-e, --example    Populate your repo with an example module in the language set by -l<br/>
+-l, --language   Choose a programming language to base your repo on.
 Currently, we support Perl, Python, and Java.
-Default is Python
+Default is Python<br/>

 ## Examples: